 - A “rolling” 12-month period measured backward from the date an employee uses FMLA leave

-To be eligible for Family and Medical Leave Act time off, the employee must:
+To be eligible for FMLA leave, the employee must:

-- Have worked for the employer for a total of 12 months, and
+- Have worked for the employer for at least 12 months, and

-- Have worked at least 1,250 hours over the previous 12 months, and
+- Have worked for the employer at least 1,250 hours over the previous 12 months, and

-- Work at a location in the United States or in any territory or possession of the United States where at least 50 employees are employed by the employer within 75 miles.
+- Worked at a location in the United States or in any territory or possession of the United States where at least 50 employees are employed by the employer within 75 miles of that location.

 Use of Medical Certification Form

-When the leave is for the employee’s own serious health condition or the serious health condition of a family member, an employer may generally require an employee to obtain a certification setting forth the following information:
+When FMLA leave is for the employee’s own serious health condition or the serious health condition of a covered family member, an employer may generally require an employee to obtain a certification setting forth the following information: